plone/Products.LinguaPlone/Products/LinguaPlone/README.txt

 add::

   try:
-      from Products.LinguaPlone.atapi import *
+      from Products.LinguaPlone.public import *
   except ImportError:
       # No multilingual support
-      from Products.Archetypes.public import *
+      from Products.Archetypes.atapi import *

 For the fields that are language independent, you add 'languageIndependent=True' in the schema definition.